abdo-bendari/E-commerce/README.md

 7. Apply to Job
     - This API will add a new document in the application Collections with the new data
     - authorized with the role ( User )

+#### Note: The APIs for subcategories and brands are structured similarly to the categories API, allowing for consistent functionality and streamlined development.

 ## Additional Documentation and Acknowledgments